 UK-based Drug Analysis Services

 In addition to the large-scale organisations, there are smaller organisations who work to produce outputs for others to use as resources.
 TICTAC Communications Limited is a company based at St. George’s University of London which focuses on drug identification via contractual analysis, FTIR and Raman spectral libraries, drug imaging and visual identifiers.
 Due to the time and effort dedicated to the libraries, they are popular amongst drug analysts, with their FTIR and Raman libraries being the largest and most current libraries in Europe for NPS (TICTAC Communications Limited, 2023).
 However, for those in the area to benefit, they need to purchase the library and the updates, which happen approximately once a year.
 TICTAC have also undertaken research to identify drugs soaked in paper from prisons in England between 2018 – 2020, in collaboration with HMPPS and Queen Mary University of London.
 This work helped to build their FTIR spectral library and detect the substances being seen in prisons, plus give indications into the prevalence of certain drugs amongst prisoners depending on sex, prison category and geographical region (Akca, 2022).
-Their research has highlighted the extent of drug prevalence in paper samples in twelve English prisons and the necessity for confirmatory analysis to identify the drugs present, plus increased the opportunity for others to be able to detect drugs in paper through FTIR analysis..
+Their research has highlighted the extent of drug prevalence in paper samples in twelve English prisons and the necessity for confirmatory analysis to identify the drugs present, plus increased the opportunity for others to be able to detect drugs in paper through FTIR analysis.

 Welsh Emerging Drugs and Identification of Novel Substances (WEDINOS), on the other hand, are a drug checking organisation for traditional substances, illicit pharmaceutical substances and NPS in collaboration with Public Health Wales and Cardiff Toxicology Laboratories.
 Their work allows for a variety of people within the UK, including people who use drugs, law enforcement and public services, health care providers, educators and those from housing teams to submit samples for analysis to determine the major and minor constituent components (although the information and samples should not be from criminal proceedings or forensic cases).
 Anonymity is maintained throughout via the use of submission forms and unique web generated reference numbers.
 Information is also gathered from user experiences through the forms and is published with the purchase-intended drug identity alongside the identification.
 This harm reduction approach allows users and associated support providers to access their results online on the WEDINOS website to understand what drugs are present in the substances submitted.
 WEDINOS also publish any updates and public health alerts through social media, widening the opportunity for people to access this information.
 Collated data has also allowed trend information to be gathered which can be accessed through monthly, quarterly, and yearly reports (WEDINOS, 2023a).
 In terms of prisons, WEDINOS has been able to offer drug identification for non-judicial samples from the six prisons in Wales, providing much needed intelligence for regional intelligence analysts, increasing awareness of the substances attempting to and entering prisons and opportunity for comparison to prisons in other areas (Norman et al., 2021).
 This information can then be utilised by other researchers to determine potential prevalence of drugs of interest in local areas and on a national scale to build an intelligence picture for the UK.